Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Introduction

 \subsection{Motivation and summary of main result}

 Adopting the perspective that an asymptotic expansion for the IV can be helpful for model selection and calibration, our objective is to provide an expansion for the IV in a Gaussian volatility model relying on a minimal number of parameters, which can then be chosen to adjust to observed smiles.
-The restriction of non-correlated volatility means that the stock price distribution is a mixture model of geometric Brownian motions with time-dependent volatilities, whose mixing density at time $T$ is that of the square root of a variable in the second-chaos of a Wiener process.
-That second-chaos variable is none other than the integrated variance

-By relying on a general Hilbert-space structure theorem which applies to the second Wiener chaos, we prove that, in the most general case of a non-centered Gaussian stochastic volatility with a possible degeneracy in the eigenstructure of the covariance $Q$ of $X$ viewed as a linear operator on $L^{2}\left( [0,T]\right) $ (i.e. when the top eigenvalue $\lambda _{1}$ is allowed to have a multiplicity $n_{1}$ larger than $1$), the large-strike IV asymptotics can be expressed with three terms which depend explicitly on $ T$ and on the following three parameters: $\lambda _{1}$, $n_{1}$, and the ratio
+The restriction of non-correlated volatility means that the asset price distribution is a mixture of geometric Brownian motions with time-dependent volatilities, whose mixing density at time $T$ is that of the square root of a variable in the second-chaos of a Wiener process.
+That second-chaos variable is none other than the integrated variance $\Gamma _{T}:=\int_{0}^{T}X_{s}^{2}ds. $ By relying on a general Hilbert-space structure theorem which applies to the second Wiener chaos, we prove that, for a wide class of non-centered Gaussian stochastic volatility processes with a possible degeneracy in the eigenstructure of the covariance $Q$ of $X$ viewed as a linear operator on $L^{2}\left( [0,T]\right) $ (i.e. when the top eigenvalue $\lambda _{1}$ is allowed to have a multiplicity $n_{1}$ larger than $1$), the large-strike IV asymptotics can be expressed with three terms and an error estimate.
+These terms depend explicitly on $T$ and on the following three parameters: $\lambda _{1}$, $n_{1}$, and the ratio $ \delta =\left\Vert P_{E_{1}}m\right\Vert ^{2}/\lambda _{1}, $ where $ \left\Vert P_{E_{1}}m\right\Vert $ is the norm in $L^{2}\left( [0,T]\right) $ of the orthogonal projection of the mean function $m$ on the first eigenspace of $Q$.
+We also push the expansion to five terms, and notice that the fifth term also only depends on $\lambda _{1}$, $n_{1}$, and $\delta $, while the fourth term depends on all other eignevalues and the action of $m$ on all other eigenfunctions.
+Specifically, with $I\left( K\right) $ the IV as a function of strike $K$, letting $k:=\log \left( K/s_{0}\right) -rT$ be the discounted log-moneyness, as $k\rightarrow +\infty $, we prove